bar181/openai-agents/modules/module3-basic-agents/docs/tutorial.md

 1. **Basic Agent Exercise:**
    - Modify the lifecycle agent to include custom state tracking
    - Add new prompt templates to the dynamic prompt agent
+   - Enhance the streaming text agent with progress indicators
+   - Add new item types to the streaming items agent

 2. **Advanced Agent Exercise:**
    - Add a new tool to the generic lifecycle agent